SteenChr/edcrop/_sources/inputs.md

 In Edcrop, the edcrop.yaml file is loaded in the function named read_inp_file(…).
 This also stores the “Models”, “Climates”, “Soils”, and “Crops” information in respective Python dictionaries.
 These dictionaries are used by Edcrop to change settings and parameter values from their default as explained below.

 The following sub-headings give more information about the input regarding model setup, climate data, soils and crops.
 The sub-heading titles and content follow the block names in the edcrop.yaml file, i.e. “Models”, “Climates”, “Soils”, and “Crops”.
-More details about specific parameter options can be found in {doc}`tables`
+More details about specific parameter options can be found in {doc}`tables`.

 ## “Models” input
 The user should use the “Models” block of the edcrop.yaml file to specify model setup and model parameter values only to the extent they need to deviate from their default.
 If the “Models” block is not present, Edcrop uses the default model setup when executing simulations.